iwill80/mygittest/README.md

 ## Mygittest
 This is a repository to explore Git

+## New section
+This is a new section added by another user